 It also increases the acid resistance of tooth enamel and helps to prevent tooth decay.
 And it can help to prevent food poisoning too.

 5. It May Reduce The Risk Of Certain Cancers

-So as you can see, there are a great many health benefits of green tea.
-And although some of them are only slight, if you drink a cup or two per day you will be making a very positive contribution to your overall long term health.
+So as you can see, there are a great many health benefits you can experience from drinking green tea.
+And although some of them are only slight, if you drink a cup or two per day you will be making a very positive contribution to your overall long term health and well-being.